Haumanu

 Each session will include:

-Time in nature guided by mātauranga Māori
+Time in te taiao guided by mātauranga Māori

-Practical grounding practices
+Accessible grounding practices

 Small-group whakawhanaungatanga